 Managed endpoint security for small business closes this gap by pairing enterprise-grade Endpoint Detection and Response (EDR) technology with 24/7 Security Operations Center (SOC) monitoring — giving your business professional detection and response capacity without requiring an in-house security team.
 Rather than reacting after a breach, you gain continuous visibility across every device and a contractually defined response process when threats are confirmed.

-Small Business Cybersecurity By the Numbers
+Small Business Cyber Threats by the Numbers

 IBM Cost of Data Breach Report 2024